Fritsl/LibreChatLocalWebSearchStack/replit.md

 3. Run the installation scripts to deploy the Docker services
 4. Import the `search-stack-config.json` back into LibreChatConfigurator (Configuration → Import Merge JSON or directly under Search section) to auto-configure LibreChat's search settings

+**LibreChat Compatibility (As of October 2025)**:
+- LibreChat natively supports only cloud-based APIs for web scraping (Firecrawl) and result reranking (Jina)
+- Self-hosted scraper/reranker from this tool are not yet supported by LibreChat
+- This tool should be used to configure **SearXNG for basic web search only**
+- For full scraping and reranking functionality, users must use official cloud endpoints:
+  - Firecrawl: `https://api.firecrawl.dev` (FIRECRAWL_API_URL, FIRECRAWL_API_KEY)
+  - Jina: `https://api.jina.ai/v1/rerank` (JINA_API_URL, JINA_API_KEY)
+- UI displays a prominent disclaimer alert explaining this limitation

 The application is a configuration generator tool - it doesn't require persistent data storage and operates entirely client-side for configuration generation.

+### Service Configuration Defaults
+- **Default State**: All presets have SearXNG enabled, Jina AI Reader and BGE Reranker disabled
+- **Rationale**: LibreChat currently only supports SearXNG for self-hosted search; scraper/reranker require cloud APIs
+- Users can manually enable Jina/Reranker services if deploying for non-LibreChat use cases

 ### API Key Management
 - Each service has a configurable API key field with fixed defaults for testing consistency
 - Default API keys: `searxng-default-key-12345`, `jina-default-key-67890`, `reranker-default-key-abcde`
 - Users can generate random UUID keys using the refresh button next to each API key field
-- API keys are included in all generated files (docker-compose.yml, .env.example, README.md, install script, and JSON config)
+- API keys are included in all generated files (docker-compose.yml, .env, README.md, install script, and JSON config)
 - JSON export follows LibreChat schema: `searxngApiKey`, `firecrawlApiKey`, `jinaApiKey`

 ## User Preferences